fenago/nlp-pytorch/lab_guides/Lab_6.md

 ![](./images/B12365_06_012.png)

-Figure 6.12 -- Label of the dataset object

 So, we can see that our input data consists of a tokenized sentence and that our label consists of the category that we